jessesquires/GrandSugarDispatch/README.md

 ## About

-This library is a lightweight *Swifty* wrapper around GCD.
+This library is *Swifty* wrapper around GCD.
+The design goals are to be small, simple, and make GCD slightly more friendly to use in Swift.
+For something more advanced with features like chaining, you should use [Async](https://github.com/duemunk/Async).

 ## Requirements